0xB44EFD8751077F97/guides/qubes-whonix-guides/monero/monero-wallet-daemon-isolation.md

 ## See the file COPYING for copying conditions.
 -->
 # Wallet/Daemon Isolation with Qubes + Whonix
 With [Qubes](https://qubes-os.org) + [Whonix](https://whonix.org) you can have a Monero wallet that has no network connection, and runs on a virtually isolated system from the daemon which has all of its traffic forced over [Tor](https://torproject.org).

 Qubes gives the flexibility to easily create separate VMs for different purposes.
 First you will create a Whonix workstation for the wallet with no connection to the network.
 Next, another Whonix workstation for the daemon which will use a Whonix gateway for networking.
 For communication between the wallet and daemon you can make use of Qubes [`qrexec`](https://www.qubes-os.org/doc/qrexec3/).

 This is safer than other approaches which route the wallet's rpc over a Tor hidden service, or that use physical isolation but still have networking to connect to the daemon.
 In this way you don't need any network connection on the wallet, you preserve resources of the Tor network, and there is less latency.

-Please note that the current version of the Monero software may differ from what these examples show.
-You should always refer to Monero's [official site](https://getmonero.org/downloads/#linux) for the most recent version.
 ## Table of Contents
 1. **[Create the TemplateVM and AppVMs](#1-create-templatevm-and-appvms)**
 + 1.1.
 [Create TemplateVM: `whonix-ws-14-monero`](#11-create-templatevm-whonix-ws-14-monero)